scvc-ngo/scvc-doc/IndoorGames.md

 SCVC is a non-profit organization, organizing multiple levels of indoor volleyball games.
 Games on each level require a corresponding permit to sign up to ensure players meet the corresponding skill requirement.
 All games will have a 12 person capacity so that everyone gets to play the whole time.

-Currently we provide BB, B+, B, C level games and practice sessions.
+Currently we provide BB, B+, B level games and practice sessions.
 BB and B+ level are for competitive game play while BB is more intensive.
 B level is for recreational game play.
 C level is for new players with basic skills.
 Practice sessions are for players to improve basic and advanced skills.

 To get a permit of your skill level, please sign up for one of our practice sessions, where we will estimate your skill level.
 If your estimated skill level is B or above, we will invite you to one of our corresponding level games for free, and grant you a permit based on your performance in the game.
 Otherwise, you can attend our practice sessions to gain basic skills.
 To sign up for our practice session, please login to our [signup website](https://joingame.azurewebsites.net/) with a Google account.